 People sometimes expect an instant sense of certainty after one appointment.
 Occasionally that happens, but often the answer is more gradual.

 The first session may feel relieving, emotional, awkward or simply unfamiliar.
 None of those responses automatically mean it is a bad fit.
 Therapy asks you to talk about things you may have kept tightly managed for a long time.
-It can take a little while to feel safe enough to go deeper.
+Starting therapy is often an adjustment, and the therapeutic journey can take a little while before you feel safe enough to go deeper.

 What you are looking for in the early sessions is not perfection.
-You are looking for signs that the therapist listens well, remembers what matters, explains things clearly and helps you feel respected.
+You are looking for signs that the therapist listens well, remembers what matters, explains things clearly and offers a supportive space to explore difficult feelings.
 You should not feel judged, dismissed or pushed faster than you are ready to go.
+Early work may focus on emotional regulation and a few practical tools rather than immediate breakthroughs.

 If after a few sessions you feel no trust, no clarity and no sense of progress, it is reasonable to reassess.
 Changing therapist is not failure.
 It is part of finding the right support.